2015 Sri Lankan presidential election: Concurrent events

 The election had caused uncertainty over the planned visit of Pope Francis to Sri Lanka, due to take place from 13 to 15 January 2015.
-Prior to the election being called the Catholic Church in Sri Lanka had urged all sides not to politicise the papal visit.
-After the election had been called posters appeared showing the Pope blessing Rajapaksa.
-The Catholic church has condemned the posters and called for their removal.
+Prior to the election being called, the Catholic Church in Sri Lanka had urged all sides not to politicise the papal visit.
+After the election had been called, posters appeared showing the Pope blessing Rajapaksa.
+The Catholic Church condemned the posters and called for their removal.